amandamoran/opensourceSummit/kubernetesTheFinalFrontier/README.md

 ## Resources and Credit

-The kubernetes docs are wonderful! https://kubernetes.io/docs/tutorials/hello-minikube/ This helped guide me in making this tutorial.
+The Kubernetes docs are wonderful! https://kubernetes.io/docs/tutorials/hello-minikube/ This helped guide me in making this tutorial.

 I was able to create this web application from this wonderful example: https://docker-curriculum.com/ I am not a web developer and so using the code found here https://github.com/prakhar1989/docker-curriculum/tree/master/flask-app to create my docker image was a life saver!
 Thanks to https://github.com/prakhar1989!!